VR51/host-flash/README.md

 Host Flash™ works at the OS level.
 This means any request from any program or app sent to any flagged external host is blocked.

 Host Flash™ does not block requests sent to IP addresses.
 Use iptables to manage IP address access rules.

+Note about changelogs.
+We only keep the last couple of changelog notes.
+This helps keep the readme short.

+# New in 3.2.0
+- Fixed legacy.
+The bug affected Host Flash users who had missed a couple years of HF script updates.
+The bug caused the HF hosts file to not disable when selected to do so through the user menu.
+Users who discovered HF at version 3.x and above were never affected by this bug.
+- Adjusted the way we extract hosts rules from source lists.
+New method is more direct to point and more efficient.
+HF now extracts from source files all lines that begin with an IP address.
+Previous method used a clean-and-merge process.

 # New in 3.1.9
 - Updated hosts file source URLs from HTTP to HTTPS where available.